valgaug/Qudini-front-end-test/readme.md

 - Test coverage applied where needed.
 - Some form of state management.

+You’re free to use any 3rd part library or framework if you can justify the need.

+## Submition
 The completed project should be shared via a public `Github` repo.

-You’re free to use any 3rd part library or framework if you can justify the need.